Tylian/XKit/XKit-Packs.md

 * In short, don't do anything that might be considered "evil" or "jerk"-ish.
 Be nice.

 **Please keep in mind that XKit Packs have a server-side kill switch that disables your extensions.
 Failure to follow the instructions above will result in your extension getting removed from XCloud and all the user's devices, and your XCloud account terminated, without prior notice.**

+### Notes
+* XKit Pack requires updates to XKit Main, XKit Updates and XKit Patches pushed on May 22, 2014.
+* If you are having any problems, please send [the dev blog an ask.](http://xkit-dev.tumblr.com/ask)
+* If you find a malicious Pack, please send [the dev blog an ask.](http://xkit-dev.tumblr.com/ask)